Woodsense: Spotlight on Osage-orangeComments (0)

 Hands-on inspection is always best, but not always practical.
 If you’re buying from photos, make sure that they’re clear and comprehensive.
 Have an understanding of the seller’s return policy.

-Be aware that Osage-orange is subject to shake damage, a tangential separation along the wood’s annual rings generated by wind, growing stresses in the living plant, or by poor felling practices at harvest.
+Be aware that Osage-orange is subject to shake damage, a tangential separation along the wood’s annular rings generated by wind, growing stresses in the living plant, or by poor felling practices at harvest.
 Unfortunately, this defect is not always readily visible, and may appear only after you’ve begun work on a piece.

 If purchasing hand-split staves for an archery bow, note that this is very specialized Osage-orange stock.
 In such cases, buy from an accomplished bowyer for good wood.